Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-A metallic chemical element having atomic number 26, and symbol Fe.
+A metallic chemical element with atomic number 26 and symbol Fe.
 Iron-containing enzymes and proteins, often containing heme prosthetic groups, participate in many biological oxidations and in transport.

 Human erythrocytes or red blood cells (RBCs) are the primary cellular component of blood.
-They are involved in oxygen transport through the body and have distinct cellular features that differ from every other type of cell in the human body.
-Adult humans have roughly 2–3 × 10^13 (20-30 trillion) RBCs at any given
+They are involved in oxygen transport through the body and have features that distinguish them from every other type of human cell.
+Adult humans have roughly 20-30 trillion RBCs at any given

-time, comprising approximately one quarter of the total human body cell
+time, comprising approximately one quarter of the total number of human cells.

-RBCs are disk shaped in that they appear to be "caved in" (concave) or almost flattened in their mid section.
-This bi-concave shape allows RBCs to bend and flow smoothly through the narrowest blood vessels in the body.
-Gas exchange with tissues occurs in capillaries, which are tiny blood vessels that are only as wide as one cell.
-Many RBCs are wider than the capillary, but their shape gives them the flexibility needed to squeeze through into the capillaries.
+RBCs are disc-shaped with a flatter, concave center.
+This biconcave shape allows the cells to flow smoothly through the narrowest blood vessels.
+Gas exchange with tissues occurs in capillaries, tiny blood vessels that are only as wide as one cell.
+Many RBCs are wider than capillaries, but their shape provides the needed flexibility to squeeze through.

-A typical human RBC has a disk diameter of 6–8 µm and a thickness of 2 µm, being much smaller than most other human cells.
-These cells have an average volume of about 90 fL with a surface of about 136 μm2.
-They can swell up to a sphere shape containing 150 fL, without bursting their cell membrane.
-When their shape does change, it inhibits their ability to carry oxygen or participate in gas exchange, which occurs in spherocytic (sphere shaped) anemia, or sickle-cell anemia.
+A typical human RBC has a disk diameter of 6–8 micrometers and a thickness of 2 micrometers, much smaller than most other human cells.
+These cells have an average volume of about 90 femtoliters (fL) with a surface area of about 136 square micrometers.
+They can swell up to a sphere shape containing 150 fL without bursting their cell membrane.
+When the shape does change, it inhibits their ability to carry oxygen or participate in gas exchange.
+This occurs in people with spherocytic (sphere-shaped) anemia or sickle-cell anemia.

-Although RBCs are considered cells, they lack a nucleus (and nuclear DNA) and most organelles, including the endoplasmic reticulum and mitochondria.
-RBCs, therefore, cannot divide or replicate like other labile cells of the body and they also lack the components to express genes and synthesize proteins.
-While most cells have chemotaxic ways to "swim" through the body, RBCs do not, and are carried through the body by the flow and pressure of blood alone.
+Although RBCs are considered cells, they lack a nucleus, nuclear DNA, and most organelles, including the endoplasmic reticulum and mitochondria.
+RBCs therefore cannot divide or replicate like other labile cells of the body.
+They also lack the components to express genes and synthesize proteins.
+While most cells have chemotaxic ways to travel through the body, RBCs are carried through the body by blood flow and pressure alone.

-The most important component of RBCs is their hemoglobin molecules.
+Hemoglobin molecules are the most important component of RBCs.
 Hemoglobin is a specialized protein that contains a binding site for the transport of oxygen and other molecules.
-The RBCs distinctive red color is also due to the spectral properties of the binding of hemic iron ions in hemoglobin.
-Each human red blood cell contains approximately 270 million of these hemoglobin biomolecules, each carrying four heme groups (individual proteins) and hemoglobin comprises about a third of the total RBC volume.
-This protein is responsible for the transport of more than 98% of the oxygen, while the rest of it travels as dissolved molecules through the plasma.
+The RBCs' distinctive red color is due to the spectral properties of the binding of hemic iron ions in hemoglobin.
+Each human red blood cell contains approximately 270 million of these hemoglobin biomolecules, each carrying four heme groups (individual proteins).
+Hemoglobin comprises about a third of the total RBC volume.
+This protein is responsible for the transport of more than 98% of the oxygen, while the rest travels as dissolved molecules through the plasma.